Ghanaati: Racing career

 On 19 June Ghanaati was matched against the Poule d'Essai des Pouliches winner Elusive Wave and the Irish 1,000 Guineas winner Again in the Coronation Stakes at Royal Ascot.
 Ghanaati was made 2/1 favourite with Elusive Wave starting at 4/1.
 The race was an unusually rough one, with several collisions between the horses early in the straight.
 Ghanaati survived a bump two furlongs from the finish before taking the lead and winning comfortably by two lengths from Raggane.
 According to the Racing Post she was "never in danger" and "always in command" in the closing stages.
 Her winning time of 1:38.42 was a record for Ascot's round mile course.
 As her owner felt that she had little to prove against three-year-old fillies, Ghanaati was then tried against colts and older horses in the Sussex Stakes at Goodwood in July.
 She started 2/1 second favourite but was well beaten and finished third behind Rip Van Winkle and Paco Boy.
 After the race, Charlie Hills expressed the view that Ghanaati had run well in what was described as a "vintage" running of the Group One event.

 Ghanaati was then rested until October when she contested the Sun Chariot Stakes, over the same course and distance as the 1000 Guineas and started 6/5 favourite.
 She led the race a furlong from the finish but was overtaken and beaten one and a half lengths by the French-trained four-year-old Sahpresa, who recorded the first of her three wins in the race.

+Death

+On 28 July 2026, it was announced that Ghanaati had died at the age of 20.